domgarvir/Stability-metrics/README.md

 # Stability-metrics
-code to analyse the database of stability metrics
-The database files contain the stability metrics (in different columns) and number of species (N) for many different networks (each defined by an ID in the first column).
+code to analyse the database of stability metrics of the paper xxxx The database files contain the stability metrics (in different columns) and number of species (N) for many different networks (each defined by an ID in the first column).

- This folder contains:
+ This page contains:

  -1 Database of stability metrics: DATA subfolder
  -2 Code to analize and study the correlations between the stability metrics: CODE_ANALISIS subfolder